appodeal/appodeal-android-sdk/native/README.md

 > Color should have ColorInt format.
 See [`android.graphics.Color`](https://developer.android.com/reference/android/graphics/Color).

-> You may do the same via your xml markup using attributes `android:textColor` and `android:background`.
+> For custom `NativeAdView`, you may do the same via your xml markup using attributes `android:textColor` and `android:background` for adAttribution `TextView`.

 ## Works with lists